sqlmapproject/sqlmap/Usage.md

 **TODO**: needs updating.

-Options and switch: `--cookie`, `--load-cookies` and `--drop-set-cookie`
+Options and switch: `--cookie`, `--cookie-del`, `--load-cookies` and `--drop-set-cookie`

-These switches can be useful in two ways:
+These options and switches can be used in two situations:

 * The web application requires authentication based upon cookies and you have such data.
 * You want to detect and exploit SQL injection on such header values.